skyello/.github/README.md

 ## About Us

-We are a startup automating enterprise robots through ML and LLMs.
-Our mission is to use LLMs and Function Calling to APIs and other communication systems to automate and enhance the capabilities of enterprise robots.
-By pushing the boundaries of natural language processing and seamless integration with existing systems, we aim to redefine the role of robots in streamlining business processes and improving efficiency.
+We are a startup that automates enterprise robots using machine learning and large language models.
+We aim to enhance robot capabilities by integrating natural language processing with existing systems to improve business processes and efficiency.

 ## Our Structure

-Our codebase follows a monorepo structure internally.
-Certain aspects of the work we do will be open-sourced as time goes on.
+We use a monorepo structure for our codebase.
+We plan to open-source certain aspects of our work in the future.

 ## Contact Information